fjwright/Run-REDUCE-0/UserGuide.md

 ## The File Menu

 Some items in this menu pop up a dialogue that allows you to select one or more items, such as filenames.
-This dialog supports all the standard keyboard and mouse-based selection facilities normally provided by your platform.
+This dialogue supports all the standard keyboard and mouse-based selection facilities normally provided by your platform.
 In particular, in dialogues that allow selection of multiple items, holding the `Control` key down while